Jerrell-Marvel/react-news-app-template/README.md

 In order to pass the test, the home page should meet these requirements below :

-1. "find news" text (Tips : wrap this text inside <Link/> component)
+1. "find news" text (Tips : wrap this text inside Link component)
 2. When the "find news" is clicked it should navigate to "/news"

 ## News Page ("/news")